yanliang567/milvus_benchmark-1/README.md

-`milvus_benchmark` is a non-functional testing tool which allows users to run tests on k8s cluster or at local, the primary use case is performance/load/stability testing, the objective is to expose problems in milvus project.
+The milvus_benchmark is a non-functional testing tool or service which allows users to run tests on k8s cluster or at local, the primary use case is performance/load/stability testing, the objective is to expose problems in milvus project.

 ## Quick start